UWSysLab/diamond/apps/README.md

 See the README in each app's directory for more information about the different versions of that app.

-## Porting apps to Android Studio
+## Porting Android apps to Android Studio
 We originally started working with the Android apps in Eclipse, but Google has since dropped support for Eclipse in favor of Android Studio.
-As a result, we'd like to move all of the Android apps over to Android Studio.
+As a result, we've moved most of the Android apps over to Android Studio.

 These Android apps are set up for Android Studio: